-This harbour seal population in Kattegat and the Danish Straits experienced two dramatic mass mortality events when more than 50% of the population died in 1988 and about 30% in 2002 (Härkönen et al. 2006).
-Both epidemics were caused by PDV.
+The harbour seal subpopulation in Kattegat and the Northern Great Belt experienced two dramatic mass mortality events due to PDV when more than 50% of the population died in 1988 and about 30% in 2002 (Härkönen et al. 2006).
 Unusually large numbers also died in 2007, but the reason for this mortality remains unclear (Härkönen et al 2007).
-In the spring of 2014, some seals appearing to show signs of pneumonia, and Avian influenza H10N7 were isolated from seals in Sweden and Denmark, but also the North Sea coast (Zohari et al. 2014).
+In the spring of 2014, some seals appearing to show signs of pneumonia found in Sweden and Denmark, and also on the North Sea coast.
+Avian influenza H10N7 was isolated from a number of seals (Zohari et al. 2014).
 Population surveys in August 2014 showed lower numbers at all seal localities, suggesting a total mortality of approximately 10%.
-Since we evaluate the population growth rate between major epidemics the data used here encompasses the period 2003-2013.